 Born in Southampton, Tony Woods grew up in Chilworth Old Village and began playing folk music with his father at the age of five.

-In the mid 90’s, Tony Woods Project was formed.
-It has recorded three highly acclaimed albums of original, folk inspired compositions: “High Seas” (1997), “Lowlands” (2004), and “Wind Shadows” (2009).
-The band has attracted airplay on BBC Radio 3, Jazz FM, UK Jazz Radio, has toured the UK extensively and performed at festivals across the country including Manchester, London, Swanage, Ealing, Ascot and Teignmouth.
+In the mid 90’s Tony formed The Tony Woods Project.
+It has recorded four highly acclaimed albums of original, folk inspired compositions: “High Seas”, “Lowlands”, “Wind Shadows”, and”Hidden Fires”.
+The band has attracted airplay on BBC Radio 3, Jazz FM, and UK Jazz Radio.
+As well as touring the UK extensively and performing at festivals including Manchester, London, Swanage, Ealing, Ascot and Teignmouth.

-To explore the possibilities of improvising on English classical music Tony formed the Avalon Trio with Pete Churchill and the debut album “Forlana” was released in 2011 to great critical acclaim resulting in interviews on BBC Radio 3 and Jazz FM.
+In order to explore the possibilities of improvising on English classical music, Tony formed the Avalon Trio.
+The trio features Pete Churchill on piano, and Rob Millett on percussion.
+In 2011, they released their debut album “Forlana” to great critical acclaim.
+Click on the player to listen

 He has frequently performed with Michael Garrick, both live and on disc, in large and small ensembles, often with his wife: singer Nette Robinson.
-In 2010 Nette’s Little Big Band released its debut CD “The Little Big Band Plays” and in 2012 Michael Garrick’s Lyric Ensemble, which features Nette and Tony, will release “Home Thoughts”- Michael Garrick’s final album.
+In 2010 Nette’s Little Big Band released its debut CD “The Little Big Band Plays”.
+And in 2012 Michael Garrick’s Lyric Ensemble, which features Nette and Tony, released “Home Thoughts”- Michael Garrick’s final album.

 Tony has also collaborated with fellow Way Out West member Tim Whitehead forming the band ‘Kwartet’, And in 2012, as a result, they released their debut album, “Seventh Daze”.